 During the summer, there's nothing I enjoy more than laying outside, taking in the summer rays.
 But this summer, thanks to my most-visited website: Pinterest, I've been inspired to be a little crafty and make something useful.
-Because what's more chic than creating something beautiful and useful that costs less than the actual thing?
+Because what's more chic than creating something both beautiful and useful that costs less than the actual thing?
 (Okay, maybe a lot of things, but let's just run with this and call it "crafty chic.")

 Here is something that is customizable, reusable, and can cost under $5: a paint sample calendar.

 - A Frame (I got this one from Ikea for $4.
 The size is 13.5 x 17.5 but feel free to go bigger if you'd like more space.
 16 x 20 is another great size -- you can find that sized frames here or check out this simple one from JoAnn on sale for $7.99, and this 2-pack from Target.)

-- Paint Samples in colors you choose (free from your nearest paint or hardware store.)
+- Paint Samples in colors of your choosing (free from your nearest paint or hardware store.)

 - Straight Edge, ruler and a pencil if you're a perfectionist like me

 - Trim your poster board to the size of the frame and glue your paint samples to it, however you desire.
 I chose an ombre look for specific days of the week.
 A single color ombre or mixed colors look great too!

 - Place your finished calendar inside the frame and use your dry erase marker to label the days and dates.